servo/mozjs/README.md

 ## Binary Build

 Spidermonkey is very large which could take a long time to compile.
-Mozjs provides prebuilt archive to download and link during build script by default.
+If `streams` feature is enabled, mozjs provides prebuilt archive to download and link during build script by default.
 You can also create your own archive and link to it.
 Mozjs currently offer two environment variables to enable such work:

 - `MOZJS_CREATE_ARCHIVE=1` can create a spidermonkey tarball for release usage.
 It will be created in `target` directory.
 - `MOZJS_ARCHIVE` can use this tarball without compiling spidermonkey and bindgen wrappers.
 It has 2 usages to specify the archive: